change-hi/change-hi.github.io/morea/data-movement/experience-transmission-control-protocol.md

-# a couple of real-life examples to show the effect of packet pacing
+# A few real-life examples to show the effect of packet pacing

 ## 4 streams, into a 12 Gbps disk system
 ### No FQ pacing, 640 GB in 577 seconds